 More Faculty News

 - Dr. Michael Light has formally accepted a joint faculty appointment with the Department of Sociology and Chican@/Latin@ Studies!
 He recently published an article on Latino immigration and crime.
 The CLS Program welcomes you!

-- Congratulations to Dr. Stephen Quintana for receiving the Distinguished Teaching Award!
-We are lucky you are a part of the CLS Community!
+- Congratulations to Dr. Stephen Quintana for receiving the Distinguished Teaching Award.
+We are lucky to have Dr. Quintana (video link) as part of the CLS community!

 - Dr. Ruben Medina was recently featured in an article with Capital Times titled, Rubén Medina lives a life with poetry at the center.